ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Smyrna times._](https://chroniclingamerica.loc.gov/lccn/sn84020422/1865-04-20/ed-1/seq-1)

 #### 1865-04-20 &middot; Smyrna, Del.

 <table style="width: 100%;"><tr><td style="width: 50%">

-j in the Fort Doncisun battle&#x27;, and part ..f which
-? was on board, i began to interrora!** bun upou
-! the subject.
 j Hi- philosophy was so much in tin Fal taffi­
 ; an vein, that l will give his views in his own
 j words as near as my memory w.il -, r\e no­